tinybirdco/tinybird-tracker/README.md

     ![token](https://user-images.githubusercontent.com/1078228/138218035-bc5ca151-e99d-432b-b719-79207ca1cda2.png)

 **⚠️Warning!** The token shown in the snippets, the one you copied following this guide, is you admin token.
-Don't share it or publish in your application.
+Don't share it or publish it in your application.
 We'll later create a secure token exclusively for adding data to a Data Source.
 You can manage your tokens via API or using the Auth Tokens section in the UI.
 More detailed info at [Auth Tokens management](https://docs.tinybird.co/api-reference/token-api.html)

 **Data Source schema**